 Pray with us that God would hold the ceasefire in Yemen if it is his will!
 Pray also for the many suffering and hungry Yemenis who continue to struggle in deep poverty.

-To help support the Food for War-Torn Yemen program, please click below to give a one-time donation or to start a monthly sponsorship.
+To help support the Food for War-Torn Yemen program, please click the button below to give a gift.